Skip to Content

 Preparing for Live Prey Feeding

-Before feeding your snake live prey, make sure you have a safe and secure feeding area, ideally a separate enclosure.
+Before feeding your snake live prey, make sure you’ve prepared a safe feeding environment and proper housing for the prey.

 Housing and Storage